XRB A1

 This Standard is a disallowable instrument for the purposes of the Legislation Act 2012, and pursuant to section 27(1) of the Financial Reporting Act 2013 takes effect on 7 January 2016.

-Reporting entities that are subject to this Standard are required to apply the Standard in accordance with the effective dates in Part D of this Standard.
+Reporting entities that are subject to this Standard are required to apply the Standard in accordance with the commencement and application provisions in Part D of this Standard.

 In finalising this Standard, the External Reporting Board has carried out appropriate consultation in accordance with section 22(1) of the Financial Reporting Act 2013.